 The average age of participants was 30 years.
-In two-thirds of the couples the woman was HIV positive partner. positive partners had an average score of CD4 cells was 436 cells / mm3 and the average viral load in more than 37.000 copies / ml.
-Most (65%) said they had had sexual relations unprotected form last month.
+In two-thirds of the couples the woman was the HIV-positive partner.
+Positive partners had a mean CD4 cell count of 436 cells / mm3 and the mean viral load in more than 37.000 copies / ml.
+Most (65%) said they had sexually unprotected sex last month.

-The demonstration project measured the couples selected based on an algorithm of risk scores that were 1 10 to depending predictors of risk of HIV infection, including young couples in cohabitation arrangements instead of marriage, recent unprotected sex, male partners uncircumcised partners and positive with a high viral load; couples with a score of 5 or more were eligible for the study.
+The demonstration project measured the couples selected based on an algorithm of risk scores that were 1 10 to depending predictors of risk of HIV infection, including young couples in cohabitation arrangements rather than marriage, recent unprotected sex, uncircumcised male partners, and positive partners with a high viral load; couples with a score equal to 5 or above were eligible for the study.

 This week Dr Baeten showed results updated with final data through June 2016, reflecting approximately 1700 person-year follow-up.

-At the end of follow-up of four new HIV infections occurred, compared to 83 expected without antiretroviral therapy or PrEP, for a relative risk reduction of 95%.
-Protection was similar, regardless of gender, age or pre-treatment adherence viral.A load both PrEP and ART was good during the demonstration project.
-Other partners of HIV-negative patients who started PrEP were randomly selected for testing serum concentration of the drug, 82% of the blood samples showed detectable levels of tenofovir
+At the end of the follow-up of four new HIV infections occurred, compared to expected 83 without ART or PrEP, for a relative risk reduction of 95%.
+Protection was similar regardless of gender, age or pre-treatment of viral load.
+Adherence to both PrEP and ART was good during the demonstration project.
+Among partners of HIV-negative patients who started PrEP and were randomly selected to test for serum level of drug concentration, 82% of blood samples showed detectable levels of tenofovir